aryanblouria/python-mini-projects/Leetify/README.md

-Project description
+# Pyperclip
 Pyperclip is a cross-platform Python module for copy and paste clipboard functions.
-It works with Python 2 and 3.

-Install on Windows: pip install pyperclip

-Install on Linux/macOS: pip3 install pyperclip

-Al Sweigart al@inventwithpython.com BSD License

-Example Usage
->>> import pyperclip
->>> pyperclip.copy('The text to be copied to the clipboard.')
->>> pyperclip.paste()
-'The text to be copied to the clipboard.'
-Currently only handles plaintext.

-On Windows, no additional modules are needed.

-On Mac, this module makes use of the pbcopy and pbpaste commands, which should come with the os.

-On Linux, this module makes use of the xclip or xsel commands, which should come with the os.
-Otherwise run “sudo apt-get install xclip” or “sudo apt-get install xsel” (Note: xsel does not always seem to work.)

-Otherwise on Linux, you will need the gtk or PyQt4 modules installed.
+It works with both Python 2 and 3.
+This module was created to enable cross-platform copy-pasting in Python which was earlier absent.
+The pyperclip module has copy() and paste() functions that can send text to and receive text from your computer’s clipboard.
+Sending the output of your program to the clipboard will make it easy to paste it on an email, word processor, or some other software